Verdagon/RegionsRCCellularAutomataBenchmark/README.md

  * Compared to no memory safety (148.0ms), nonatomic reference counting (216.5ms) adds 68.5ms overhead.
  * Compared to no memory safety (148.0ms), nonatomic reference counting with regions (171.4ms) adds 23.4ms overhead.

-In other words, regions bring reference counting overhead down from 68.5ms to 23.4ms, which is a *66% reduction in reference counting overhead*.
+In other words, regions bring reference counting overhead down from 68.5ms to 23.4ms, which is a **66% reduction in reference counting overhead**.

 I also included atomic RC for fun.
 Nonatomic and regions removes 97% (!) of the overhead compared to atomic RC.
-I should also mention that regions also prevent the data races that atomicity is introduced to fix.

-# Reproducing
+## Reproducing

  * Clone my personal Vale fork's [regions branch](https://github.com/Verdagon/Vale/tree/regions).
  * Build the compiler.
 This might be tricky depending on your machine, I recommend using Ubuntu.